ethanpnguyen/ethanpnguyen.github.io/index.markdown

 My interests include data science, software engineering, and financial engineering.
 I have recently accepted an offer as a **Systems Test Engineer I at Raytheon Technologies** in Boston, MA.
 I hope to expand on my technical skillset before going to graduate school in DS/CS or transitioning to a full on tech role.

-Outside of school, you can find me rooting for the Texas Longhorns or on the golf course (+15 handicap btw).
+Outside of school, you can find me rooting for the Texas Longhorns or on the golf course (+15 handicap atm).
 Feel free to connect with me on LinkedIn or email me if you want to chat!